directus/directus/docs/guides/real-time/subscriptions/websockets-graphql.md

 ## Working With Specific CRUD Operations

 Using the `_event` value, you can implement your own conditional logic to execute different logic for `create`, `update`, and `delete` events.
-Here's an example of how it should look like:
+Here's an example of how to do this:

 ```js
 next: ({ data }) => {